 - Happiness is contagious.
 Happy people share their happiness with others and therefore create a happiness multiplication effect.

-- Happy people offer a strong support system for others going through life’s challenges because they always have a positive life outlook and are optimistic
+- They offer a strong support system for others going through life’s challenges because they always have a positive life outlook and are optimistic

 - Happy people lead healthy lives, they have a strong immune system and therefore are more likely to live longer